 The muscle shirt is comfortable with the exception of the high neckline that some of us find confining.

-One great thing about muscle shirts is that they cover our torsos well, without the annoyance of sleeves.
+One great thing about muscle shirts for men is that they cover our torsos well, without the annoyance of sleeves.

 Unfortunately, some manufacturers use heavy material or bulky collar lines.

 If that is not an issue for you, you will find the muscle shirt comfortable.
-Especially so, if you are accustomed to crew neck shirts.
+Especially if you are accustomed to crew-neck shirts.

-A versatile undershirt is one that can be worn as a base layer in many settings.
+A versatile undershirt is one that you can wear as a base layer in more than one setting.

 By that definition, the muscle shirt is a versatile garment.

-There is a downside to crew neck muscle shirts.
-Like crew neck t-shirts, a crew muscle shirt will be visible when you are wearing a shirt with an open collar.
-This distracts from the color and style (stripes, solids, or checks) of the dress shirt.
+There is a downside to crew neck muscle shirts, however.
+Like crew-neck t-shirts, a crew muscle shirt will be visible when you are wearing a shirt with an open collar.
+This distracts from the dress shirt’s color and style (stripes, solids, or checks).

-Even worse, a conspicuous undershirt beneath a polo shirt can be construed as looking just a little nerdy, so versatility may not extend to casual occasions unless it is worn alone.
+Even worse, a conspicuous undershirt beneath a polo shirt can come across as a little nerdy, so versatility may not extend to casual occasions unless you wear it alone.
+For example, you could easily wear a muscle shirt solo to something like a cookout, the beach or the gym.

 4. Overall Appearance of Sleeveless Muscle Shirts